sjgallagher2/EMerge/README.md

 ## NOTICE

 First time runs will be very slow because Numba needs to generate local C-compiled functions of the assembler and other mathematical functions.
 These compilations are chached so this should only take time once.

+## Third Party License Notice

+“This package depends on Intel® Math Kernel Library (MKL), which is licensed separately under the Intel Simplified Software License (October 2022).
+Installing with pip will fetch the MKL wheel and prompt you to accept that licence.”